vsrinivas/fuchsia/docs/entropy_quality_tests.md

 ## Quality test implementation

 As mentioned above, the NIST test suite takes a file full of random bytes as input.
-We collect those bytes on a Magenta system (possibly with a thin Fuchsia layer on top), then usually export them to a more capable workstation to run the test suite.
+We collect those bytes on a Zircon system (possibly with a thin Fuchsia layer on top), then usually export them to a more capable workstation to run the test suite.